ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-courtship on the spot ;
-but the place not suiting a formal declaration,
 the exigency suggested the
 following plan : He politely handed
 his fair neighbor a Bible open, with a